-The laboratory of Dr. Adrien Rousseau is seeking a highly motivated postdoctoral applicant to study how proteasomal degradation is regulated in cells, especially under stressful conditions.
-Projects focus on how protein phosphorylation regulates the degradation of unwanted proteins by the 26S proteasome in cells.
+The laboratory of Dr. Adrien Rousseau is seeking a highly motivated postdoctoral applicant to study how protein homeostasis is regulated in cells, especially under stressful conditions.
+Projects focus on how protein phosphorylation events regulate protein homeostasis and cell survival.
 Additional projects consist in developing new tools to characterize how proteasome homeostasis is regulated in cells, and to use these tools to identify new regulators and drugs modulating proteasomal degradation.
 Both yeast and mammalian systems will be used to tackle these queries.
 The candidate should have a PhD in a relevant area (Biochemistry, Molecular/Cellular biology, Microbiology and/or Proteomics) and have interests in these fields: Protein homeostasis, Proteasomal degradation, Stress response and Protein phosphorylation.

-The offered position will be hold at the MRC Protein Phosphorylation and Ubiquitinylation Unit (MRC PPU) within the School of Life Sciences for a period of 3 years in the first instance.
+The offered position will be held at the MRC Protein Phosphorylation and Ubiquitinylation Unit (MRC PPU) within the School of Life Sciences for a period of 3 years in the first instance.

 The MRC PPU: